kubernetes/community/contributors/devel/testing.md

   - If no, open a new issue and notify the appropriate SIG (see: Escalating failures to a SIG)

 #### Escalating failures to a SIG
-- Figure out corresponding sig from test name/description
+- Figure out corresponding SIG from test name/description
-- Mention the sig's github handle on the issue, optionally cc the SIG's chair(s) (locate them under kubernetes/community/sig-<name>)
+- Mention the SIG's GitHub handle on the issue, optionally `cc` the SIG's chair(s) (locate them under kubernetes/community/sig-<name\>)
 - Optionally (or if you haven't heard back on the issue after 24h) reach out to the SIG on slack

 ### Testgrid